-Becoming a patient in North Carolina
+Becoming a Patient in North Carolina

 The only qualifying condition under the North Carolina law is intractable epilepsy, which is defined as "a seizure disorder that, as determined by a neurologist, does not respond to three or more treatment options overseen by the neurologist."
 No other conditions are eligible for legal protections under North Carolina law.

 Only caregivers are allowed to acquire hemp extract, patients are not allowed to directly acquire the medicine regardless of whether or not the patient is an adult.
 The law does not provide for a clear means for caregivers to acquire hemp extract.
 Seemingly, caregivers will have to travel out of state to a medical cannabis state that has hemp extract for sale and allows sales to non-resident caregivers.
-DHHS will set forth the official application process to become a caregiver, which will include the following requirements:

 - Must be at least 18 years of age